Urban Macro/Microcellular Channel Characterization at 4.85 GHz With Literature-Referenced Upper FR1-to-FR3 Cross-Band Analysis: Introduction

-The remainder of the paper is organized as follows: Section II details the measurement campaigns; Section III describes data processing and multipath extraction; Section IV presents channel parameter extraction and spatial-consistency correlation; Section V introduces the frequency-continuous parameterization; and Section VI concludes the paper.
+The remainder of this paper is organized as follows: Section~II describes the measurement campaign and environments.
+Section~III presents the channel extraction and processing methodology.
+Section~IV reports the measured channel characteristics and route-based spatial-consistency analysis.
+Section~V provides the literature-referenced cross-band trend analysis.
+Finally, Section~VI concludes the paper.